Contract Transition FAQ | Sourceworx

 The purpose of the consultation process is to make sure you fully understand the new contract before making a decision.
 We want this to be a collaborative and transparent process.
 If you have reservations or concerns, HR will work with you to address them.
 The goal is a smooth and positive transition for everyone involved.

-Who can I speak to if I still have questions after my session?
+Who can I speak to if I still have questions?

 The HR team is available to support you at any point.
 Whether you have follow-up questions, need something explained again or just want to talk things through, please reach out.
 We would rather you ask twice than feel unsure.
 Your comfort and understanding are our priority.